 There is a separate queue for the non-Hello Kitty flights.

 My boarding pass - definitely a collectible's item.

 In the past, EVA Air's aircraft parked at Charlie gates, this time I would be departing from B7 which is a Terminal 1 gate, the first time for me.

-The Hello Kitty Check-in Counters only applies on Hello Kitty flights like mine.
+The Hello Kitty Check-in Counters only applies to Hello Kitty flights like mine.

 Fascinating, right?
-No one else along with the Japanese Airlines in my opinion does this better.
+No one else along with Japanese Airlines, in my opinion, does this better.

 Some of the little ones were checking it out.
 I didn't see anyone using the check-in machines at that time.